Below are 15 vegan thanksgiving main dishes that will be a great addition to your Thanksgiving dinner.

 It’s mushroom heaven for this recipe that provides wonderful textures in each bite from the soft mushrooms and chestnuts with the flaky pastry.

 Spaghetti squash is a blank palette that can be transformed into something beautiful like this recipe.
-I love how the rich and salty flavours of pesto, pine nuts, and kalamata olives can be balanced by the nutritious delights of mushrooms, tomatoes, and squash.
+I love how the rich and salty flavours of pesto, pine nuts, and kalamata olives can be.
+These are balanced by the nutritious delights of mushrooms, tomatoes, and squash.

 I love how creamy pastas don’t necessarily mean alfredo, but can involve pumpkin as well!
-Many of the ingredients can be purchased ahead of time or may be in your pantry already which helps during the weekend rush before Thanksgiving!
+Many of the ingredients can be purchased ahead of time or may be in your pantry already.
+This helps during the weekend rush before Thanksgiving!

 Mushrooms are a vegetable that take on the bold flavours of garlic, thyme, rosemary, and basil – and this recipe is no exception.
-This recipe screams comfort food and will be enjoyed at the dinner table.
+This recipe screams comfort food.

-I believe this recipe combines familiar food preferences like puff pastry with lentils that is a nutritious, vegan-friendly ingredient your family members and friends will enjoy once they try it.
+I believe this recipe combines familiar food preferences like puff pastry with lentils.
+It is a nutritious, vegan-friendly ingredient your family members and friends will enjoy once they try it.

 The use of the muffin pan for individual servings allows for a perfect and portioned bite.
 This can be a staple holiday recipe that takes a classic dish, with a nutritious spin with kidney beans as the protein source!